-In accordance with the Work Safety Protocol each workplace is required to have a COVID-19 Response Plan.
+Each workplace is required to have a COVID-19 Response Plan.
 In addition to being places of learning, schools are also places of work.
+This document sets out the information that primary schools need to review their school COVID-19 Response Plan, including a COVID-19 policy, lead worker representative and process to deal with a suspected case of COVID-19.

-The purpose of this document is to provide clear and helpful guidance for the safe operation through the prevention, early detection and control of COVID-19 in primary and special schools.
+The purpose of this document is to provide clear and helpful guidance for the safe operation through the prevention, early detection and control of COVID-19 in St. Lachtain's NS.
 It provides key messages to minimise the risk of COVID-19 for staff, pupils, families and the wider community while recognising the importance of education for the health and wellbeing of pupils and society as a whole.